301602218048/Recipe-Finder/README.md

 5. Has a button that will take you to the top of screen.

 ## Instructions
-1. Run Signup.html in your local machine.
+1. Run Signup.html in your local machine using live server.
 2. signup by filling in your details, then goto login page and login using your credentials.
 3. Search your recipe by typing on the search bar and clicking enter.
 4. Save your favourite recipes by clicking on bookmark button.